 This card is great for everyday spending.
 Even though it rewards you with miles – 1.5x miles per dollar on all purchases – these miles are more like cash back and can be used for statement credits or you can keep them accruing until you are ready for vacation.
 There are no rotating categories and no caps.
 You earn a set number of miles per dollar spent with no limits.
 Plus, it comes without an annual fee.
 The bonus offer is one of a kind: you don’t have to spend a particular amount within a specified period of time, you just make purchases, earn rewards, and get all of your rewards matched at the end of your first year of card membership.Capital One® Venture® Rewards Credit Card

 This card is a perfect option for those who love to travel and want to earn miles on everyday purchases.
 The card allows to earn two miles per $1 on every purchase.
-And if you spend $3000 on purchases within three months of account opening, you will get 50000 bonus miles, which equals $500 in travel.
+And if you spend $3,000 on purchases within three months of account opening, you will get 50,000 bonus miles, which equals $500 in travel.
 In addition to generous rewards, you also have the freedom to use earned miles to cover any airline expense.
-Also, miles can be redeemed for anything that falls into the travel category.
+Miles can be redeemed for anything that falls into the travel category.
+If you want to transfer earned miles to a travel loyalty program, you can choose from over 12 programs.
 Miles won’t expire for the life of the account and there’s no limit to the amount of miles you can earn.
 The Venture Rewards card comes with a $95 annual fee, which is waived for the first year.
 There is no foreign transaction fee, which is perfect for travelers.Citi Premier℠ Card

-This is a good card for foodies as it gives 2x points on dining out and entertainment.
-If you also like traveling, you will be able to add to your rewards balance quite a lot because travel and gas purchases earn 3x points.
-All other purchases earn standard 1x points.
-The card also has a sign-up bonus: you can get 50000 bonus points for spending $4000 in purchases within the first 3 months of account opening.
+This is a good card for foodies as it gives 2 points per $1 spent at restaurants and on entertainment.
+If you also like traveling, you will be able to add to your rewards balance quite a lot because travel and gas purchases earn 3 points per dollar.
+All other purchases earn standard 1 point per dollar spent.
+The card also has a sign-up bonus: you can get 50,000 bonus points for spending $4,000 in purchases within the first 3 months of account opening.
 Earned points can be redeemed at thankyou.com for gift cards, airfare, and more.
 All these generous rewards are not free.
 The card has an annual fee, which is waived for the first year though.Barclaycard Arrival Plus® World Elite Mastercard®

 Runner up for gas:Discover it® Cash Back

 This card is great for anyone who wants to earn rewards in multiple spending categories, and who is willing to stay on top of what promotions are currently running.
 The 5% cashback reward rotates every three months, letting you earn the maximum cash back in different categories according to the seasons (up to the quarterly maximum, 1% cash back after that, enrolment is required).
-Gas purchases earn 5% cash back from January through March.
-In the spring, you may get 5% back at grocery stores.
+At the beginning of the year, you may get 5% back at grocery stores.
+Gas purchases earn 5% cash back from April through June.
 From July through September you can get 5% cash back at restaurants.
-In fall and winter, wholesale clubs and purchases at Amazon.com can bring you 5% back, making your holiday shopping more rewarding.
+In fall and winter, purchases at Amazon.com can bring you 5% back, making your holiday shopping more rewarding.
 All you have to do is make sure you sign up for each quarter’s bonus award, which you can easily do through the Discover website.

 Best for restaurants:Capital One® Savor® Cash Rewards Credit Card